Mask Paint

 Parameters

-Section titled “Parameters”Output
+Section titled “Parameters”Pins

-Canvas width (used when no image connected)
+Output mask width (locked when image input is connected)

-Canvas height (used when no image connected)
+Output mask height (locked when image input is connected)

 Strokes